goldmansachs/obevo/obevo-site/src/site/markdown/permission-management.md

 * Then specify a &lt;grant&gt; entry for each kind of user/group and privilege combo that you want to add.

 So the above will translate to the following grants:
-* Note: the exact grant statements may differ per DBMS type. e.g. some platforms do not require the GROUP or USER keyword to be specified
+* Note: the _exact grant statements may differ per DBMS type_. e.g. some platforms do not require the GROUP or USER keyword to be specified

 ```
 // for TableA on its default permission scheme TABLE